patdx/zustand-rx/README.md

 This is the workspace readme.
 For more info about `zustand-rx` please go to the [package readme](./libs/zustand-rx/README.md).

+# Commits

+Run `pnpm cz` to help prepare a commit message.

 # Releases

 Use the following command to tag a new version.